Temporary Resident Visa

 Please be advised that anyone living in Canada, or with legal status in Canada may act as an inviter.
 If you are inviting a friend, family member or business associate please download the Application Kit for a complete list of required documents.

-For more information on how to write a letter of invitation.
+Please visit our website for more information on how to write a letter of invitation.
 Please do not mail or fax the invitation letter prior to the submission of the application.
 Documents or letters of support that are submitted independently of an application will not be kept on file and will not be considered.

 Short Term Study (6 months or less)